b3-exmo/b3-exmo.github.io/docs/Prophets/Russell-Nelson/Russell-M-Nelson.md

 This page on Nelson generally was getting long and unwieldy.
 I've opted to split up the notes into smaller pages, so here is some more material:

 - [[Nelsons-Plane|Nelson's Plane]]: Remember that time he was in a plane and the engine exploded and the plane went into a tailspin and crashed in a field and, miraculously, no one died?
 Crazy, huh?
 I wonder if there's any external documentation of that event... 🤔
 - [[Nelson-vs-Covid|Nelson Vs. COVID]]: I should hope that a prophet would warn and advise us of an upcoming event that throws the world into disarray.
-Even if the hypothetical prophetic words are just as vague and non-specific as every other Conference address, maybe he should say *something* meaningful...?
+Plenty of Conference talks could be shuffled into any given year, but this event seems pretty unique.
+Maybe he should say *something* meaningful...?
 What did he say before March 2020?
 - [[Nelson-social-media-fast|Nelson's Social Media Fast]]: Probably just a coincidence that a close relative of the prophet was involved in some egregious legal accusations mere days before he tells us to avoid all social media for ten days.

 &nbsp;